Hot! The Best Resorts for Off-Piste Skiing – Beginners

 Time and space to make your turns.
 The guiding is refreshingly under-priced too.

-You’ll need a guide to show you the way and keep you safe – and the good news is that here, off-piste guiding isn’t expensive, thanks to the resort’s Skistar Experience programme, which will introduce you to the terrain over the course of a half day (for two people it works out at about half the price of a private lesson with a British ski school in the Alps).
+You’ll need a guide to show you the way and keep you safe – and the good news is that here, off-piste guiding isn’t expensive, thanks to the resort’s Skistar Experience programme, which will introduce you to the terrain over the course of a half day (for two people it works out at around half the price of a private lesson in the Alps).
 The sessions cover other parts of the resort, too – notably the under-populated and forested slopes of Tegefjall, which is place to go when there’s fresh snow on the ground but the skies haven’t yet cleared.

 The Best Resorts for Off-Piste Skiing - Beginners | Welove2ski